Mehrdad-Miri130/cms/README.md

 - GET `/api/pages/my-blog`
   - request parameters in header a valid Cookie
-  - response body content, contains all pages that owned the user.
+  - response body content, contains all pages that owned by the user.

 ### 6) Users `for admins`